-Application Departure Explanation on application of the practice Explanation for departure The Board of Directors ("Board") consists of seven (7) Directors, four (4) of which are Executive Directors and the remaining three (3) being Independent Non-Executive Directors ("INED") as follows: No. Directorship Name 1 Executive Chairman • Khaw Khoon Tee 2 Group Managing Director • Khaw Seang Chua an 3 Executive Director • Khaw Choon Hoo • Khaw Choon Cho • Khaw Choon Cho - 4 Senior Independent Non-Executive • Mary Geraldine P Director 'hipps 5 Independent Non-Executive Director • Chan Wah Chong • Law Cheng Lock r Þ Despite departing from this Practice, our Board composition c with Paragraph 15.02(1) of the Main Market Listing Requirem Bursa Malaysia Securities Berhad that requires at least two (2) D or one-third (1/3) of the Board, whichever is higher, to be INED nents of Directors The Board understands the benefits of INED bringing objectivity to the oversight function of the Board, where these Directors are able to debate with and challenge the Senior Management team in a relatively more unbiased manner compared to Executive Directors who play a key role in running the business.
-Nevertheless, the Board believes that having regard to the INEDs' knowledge, experiences, and competencies, they are bring objectivity and independent judgement to the Board.
-Large companies are requ to complete the columns ed to complete the columns below.
-Non-large companies are enco low. ouraged
+Application : Depar ture Explanation on application of the practice : Explanation for departure : of wh pard of Directors ("Board") consists of ich are Executive Directors and the endent Non-Executive Directors ("IN e remaining three (3) being No. Directorship Name 1 Executive Chairman Khaw Khoon Tee 2 Group Managing Director Khaw Seang Chuan 3 Executive Director Khaw Choon Hoong Khaw Choon Choon 4 Senior Independent Non-Executive Director Law Cheng Lock 5 Independent Non-Executive Director Oh Phaik ChooLee Kean Cheong with F Bursa or one te departing from this Practice, our Paragraph 15.02(1) of the Main Ma Malaysia Securities Berhad that requesthird (1/3) of the Board, whichever oard understands the benefits of INI rket Listing Requirements of uires at least two (2) Directors is higher, to be INED. oversi debat more ght function of the Board, where e with and challenge the Senior Mar unbiased manner compared to Executor running the business. these Directors are able to nagement team in a relatively INEDs theless, the Board believes that h 'knowledge, experiences, and com objectivity and independent judgem npetencies, they are able to Large companies are require ed to co omplete the columns below.
+Non-larg ge companies are encouraged